News - Comments

 I enjoy this book.
 It fleshes out the characters and the escape universe more

 while still being true to the movie.
-It also has a different back story of how
+It has a different back story of what

-increased crime.
-It's a fun read, but I still prefer the original movie because
+caused the increased crime and how New York was turned into a prison etc. It's a fun read, but I still prefer the original movie because

 it's perfect the way it is and I personally think it works better without these